jhazelwo/puppet-couchdb/README.md

     * Default is $::couchbase::cluster_password,
     * Password used to authenticate in the cluster.

-#### ::couchbase::hostinit

-Execute node-init and cluster-init on a new Couchbase installation.

-#### ::couchbase::package

-Install the Couchbase software.

-#### ::couchbase::service

-Manage the Couchbase daemon.

 #### ::couchbase::statefile

 Define local trigger files to pass state information between CouchDB and Puppet.